DeanWeiss/reading-notes-301d/Reading_14.md

 Intrusion Detection Systems (IDS) are another way to detect port scans.
 You need one that uses a wide variety of rules to detect various kinds of port scans that aren't merely threshold-based.
 </p>

+## Why Should You Run a Port Scan?
+<p> The best reason why is to detect vulnerabilities that attackers might exploit.
+It is better to be proactive than reactive.
+Running a port scan without authorization can be considered an aggressive action, if you are on a shared network, you might scan a system which isn't under your control, which isn't good. </p>

 source: https://www.varonis.com/blog/port-scanning-techniques